data-exp-lab/conference-submissions/2020-07-15-scipy-yt_tutorial/yt-tutorial.md

 Madicken has helped to add support in yt for nuclear engineering and geospatially-located data.

+## Audience Expectations

+We expect audience members to be familiar with numpy array operations and some familiarity with matplotlib plotting operations.
+Much of the tutorial will be done in Jupyter notebooks, so learners will find the tutorial easier to follow if they have some experience with notebook cell execution and launching.
+No previous experience with yt is expected, but attendees with yt experience are also welcome to attend and learn.
+Ideally audience members should be working with data that is volumetric in nature; the data can be at any scale but should be either mesh-based or pointwise.

 ## Short Description

 yt (https://yt-project.org/) is a python package for the analysis, visualization,